Maiden Lane (Manhattan): Jewelry district

 From 1795 until the early 20th century, Maiden Lane was the center of the jewelry district.
 At Broadway, the bronze and glass clock embedded in the sidewalk by William Barthman Jewelers still keeps time.
-In 1894 developers Boehm & Coon erected the ten story Diamond Exchange Building on Maiden Lane, which was specially designed to accommodate the heavy safes used by gem dealers.
-According to a New York Times article in 1924, “the bride-to-be who could show a ring from Maiden Lane was thrice happy” because of the abundance of jewelry stores.
+In 1894 developers Boehm & Coon erected the ten story Diamond Exchange Building on 14 Maiden Lane, which was specially designed to accommodate the heavy safes used by gem dealers.
+According to a New York Times article in 1924, "the bride-to-be who could show a ring from Maiden Lane was thrice happy" because of the abundance of jewelry stores.
 In 1946 the New York City Police Department estimated that it was walked on by 51,000 people every weekday between 11 a.m. and 2 p.m.
+The 1936 crime film 15 Maiden Lane started with jewels being stolen from a building on Maiden Lane.

 The jewelry industry started to move north by the 1920s, but had previously and fruitlessly tried to move uptown in the 1870s and 1900s.
 This was in part because the buildings on Maiden Lane had begun to age, even in the 1910s.
 Because of the city's rapid growth after World War II, this district was later moved to Chinatown on the Bowery and Canal Street, and to West 47th Street, forming a new district of New York, the Diamond District.